sircaffe/md2html/README.md

 # md2html
 > [!WARNING]
-> md2html is currently unusable due to being in early stages of development!
+> Early stages of development!
+Majority of Markdown features are not supported yet.

 This is a small tool intended to use in a blogging workflow futurely.

 ## Building
 ```c
 $ make